Hristo-Cholakov/build-tools-for-vmware-aria/mkdocs/usage/products/vra8x.md

 | 1.0.0-alpha    | 2020-05-27-10-10-43 | Arbitrary version - generate a new date-time based version |

 ## Regional Content
-The vRA 8.x philosophy is built around the concept of infrastructure definition capable of resource provisioning - compute, network, storage and other types of resources - that builds up an abstract model for resource description.
+The {{ products.vra_8_short_name }} philosophy is built around the concept of infrastructure definition capable of resource provisioning - compute, network, storage and other types of resources - that builds up an abstract model for resource description.
 This allows workload placement to happen dynamically based on various explicit or implicit rules.
 Part of this abstract model is the definition of various mappings and profiles that provide common higher-level definitions of underlying